History of Evan Mobley in Timeline

 2018: Father Hired as USC Assistant Coach

-In 2018, Evan Mobley's father, Eric, was hired as an assistant basketball coach for USC.
+In 2018, Eric Mobley, Evan's father, was hired as assistant basketball coach for USC.

-In 2019, Evan Mobley joined the United States for the FIBA Under-19 World Cup in Heraklion, Greece, where his team won the gold medal despite his limited play due to back spasms.
+In 2019, Evan Mobley joined the United States for the FIBA Under-19 World Cup in Heraklion, Greece, winning the gold medal despite his limited playing time due to back spasms.

-In 2019, Evan Mobley played high school basketball with his older brother Isaiah, who was a five-star recruit.
+In 2019, Evan Mobley was teammates with his older brother Isaiah, at Rancho Christian School.
+Isaiah was considered a five-star recruit.

 On November 25, 2020, Evan Mobley made his college debut for USC, scoring 21 points and securing nine rebounds in a 95–87 overtime victory against California Baptist.

-In 2020, Evan Mobley was considered a consensus five-star recruit and one of the top three players in his recruiting class.
+In 2020, Evan Mobley was a consensus five-star recruit and considered one of the top three players in the recruiting class.

-On March 11, 2021, at the Pac-12 tournament quarterfinals, Evan Mobley achieved a career-high 26 points, along with nine rebounds and five blocks in a 91–85 double overtime victory over Utah.
+On March 11, 2021, at the Pac-12 tournament quarterfinals, Evan Mobley scored a career-high 26 points, along with nine rebounds and five blocks in a 91–85 double overtime victory over Utah.

-On April 16, 2021, Evan Mobley declared for the 2021 NBA draft, forgoing his remaining college eligibility.
+On April 16, 2021, Evan Mobley declared for the 2021 NBA draft, foregoing his remaining college eligibility.

-On August 3, 2021, Evan Mobley signed with the Cleveland Cavaliers.
+On August 3, 2021, Evan Mobley officially signed with the Cleveland Cavaliers.

 August 8, 2021: Summer League Debut

-On August 8, 2021, Evan Mobley made his summer league debut in a game against the Houston Rockets, posting 12 points, five rebounds, and three blocks.
+On August 8, 2021, Evan Mobley made his summer league debut, posting 12 points, five rebounds and three blocks in 28 minutes during a game against the Houston Rockets.

 2022: Brother Drafted by Cavaliers

-In 2022, Evan Mobley's older brother, Isaiah Mobley, was drafted by the Cavaliers, rejoining his brother.
+In 2022, Isaiah Mobley, Evan's older brother, was selected by the Cavaliers in the second round of the NBA draft, rejoining his brother.

 On January 21, 2023, Evan Mobley scored a then career-high 38 points in a win over the Milwaukee Bucks.

-On May 10, 2024, in Game 2 of the Eastern Conference Semifinals, Mobley scored a then playoff career-high 21 points, along with 10 rebounds and a playoff career-high 5 assists in a 118–94 victory over the Boston Celtics.
+On May 10, 2024, in Game 2 of the Eastern Conference Semifinals, Evan Mobley scored a then playoff career-high 21 points in a victory over the Boston Celtics.

 December 7, 2024: Career-High 41 Points

-On December 7, 2024, Evan Mobley scored a career-high 41 points, along with 10 rebounds and three blocks in a win over the Charlotte Hornets.
+On December 7, 2024, Evan Mobley scored a career-high 41 points in a win over the Charlotte Hornets.

 2024: NBA Defensive Player of the Year

-On April 24, 2025, Evan Mobley was named NBA Defensive Player of the Year for the 2024-25 season, making him the first player in franchise history to win the award.
+In April 2024, Evan Mobley was named NBA Defensive Player of the Year for the 2024–25 season, becoming the first player in franchise history to win the award.

-2025: Named NBA Defensive Player of the Year
+2024: Named an All-Star and NBA Defensive Player of the Year

-In 2025, Evan Mobley was named the NBA Defensive Player of the Year.
+In the 2024-25 season, Evan Mobley was named an All-Star for the first time and named the NBA Defensive Player of the Year.